 When it comes to training, there are terms everyone knows – like VO2 max or chafing – and then there are the ones that get tossed around in conversation but that, to be honest, most people don’t fully understand.
-(No shame!)
-Case in point: anaerobic and aerobic threshold.
+No shame, just case in point: aerobic threshold vs. anaerobic threshold.

 We may throw these words into conversation with our fit-minded friends from time to time – “Hey, does your coach have you doing much aerobic threshold work this season?” – but what do they actually mean, why does it matter, and what should you expect when it shows up on your training plan?

 Let’s break it down.
 Here’s what athletes should understand about aerobic threshold.
-(For a breakdown on all things anaerobic threshold, click here.)

 What is aerobic threshold?

 Generally speaking, aerobic threshold is a steady-state effort that you could perform for hours.
 If you’re working out in an aerobic range, your breathing will be light, and you should feel like you can keep moving for hours.

 In more science-specific terms, aerobic threshold is where the level of lactate in the blood first starts to rise and the level of effort at which anaerobic energy pathways start helping out with energy production.

 “For these workouts, your goal is to stay comfortably burning oxygen and sustaining a specified effort for a longer period of time,” says Anthony Baugh, NASM CPT, PES, CES, cyclist, Ironman, and trainer at Independent Training Spot in New York City.

 One tried-and-true way to measure whether you’re staying in your aerobic threshold zone is to keep an eye on your heart rate

 One tried-and-true way to measure whether you’re staying in your aerobic threshold zone is to keep an eye on your heart rate and make sure it remains in the steady, moderate effort zone for the duration of your workout.